 - It is best to use medical-grade HEPA filters for a vacuum cleaner.
 The cleaning is more efficient, and space will become as fresh as new.

 American Micronic Wet and Dry Vacuum Cleaner is one of the finest vacuum cleaners with HEPA filters available in the market.
 This product does not only clean dry surfaces but also useful for wet floors.
 It has a powerful suction capacity with a 1600-watt motor and a 15 L waste storage capacity.

 HEPA filter for air conditioner

 It’s not recommended that you install a high-grade HEPA filter directly into your air conditioner.
-In the process of purifying the air, the filters might restrict most of the airflow whether it is a split, window AC or portable air conditioner.
+In purifying the air, the filters might restrict most airflow, whether it is a split, window AC or portable air conditioner.

 In such a scenario, a significant pressure imbalance is created in the room.
 This can worsen allergies and make it difficult for you to breathe.
 So what is the solution?

 To use a HEPA filter for the air conditioner, connect it using a bypass duct.
 This will purify a small amount of air at a time.
 Immediately after the purification is complete, the air is released back into the primary airflow.
 The chances of a pressure imbalance are significantly reduced, and you will be able to breathe normally.